Mothin Ali: Leeds City Council

+A Private Eye investigation revealed that Ali received a council Special Responsibility Allowance (SRA) without any additional responsibilities attached.
+Other Leeds Green Councillors called on Ali and Group Leader Penny Stables to have the party whip suspended.

 Gaza

 After the October 7 attacks, Ali had said that people should "support the right of indigenous people to fight back" and said that "they are not victims, they are occupiers, they are colonialists, they are European colonialists".
 The Green Party stated that it would investigate Ali's comments.
 Ali was condemned by the Board of Deputies of British Jews.
 Ali apologised for any upset his comments caused and said that he does not support violence on either side, saying it would only lead to further violence.
-He added that he hoped to work jointly Jewish Greens and Muslim Greens to discuss how to promote an end to the Gaza War.
+He added that he hoped to work with both the Jewish and Muslim Greens to discuss how to promote an end to the Gaza War.
 In later interviews, he noted that he had experienced extensive harassment following media coverage of the incident, including the puncturing of his car tyres, and 5Pillars reported that he had required police protection.

 Harehills riot

-During the 2024 Harehills riot, Ali formed what some press reports called "a human shield" to stop violence escalating and appealed for calm.
+During the 2024 Harehills riot, Ali formed what he called "a human shield" to stop violence escalating and appealed for calm.
 Ali was erroneously accused of taking part in the unrest by some far-right political commentators, and as of September 2024 was raising money to take legal action against his alleged libellors.
 The Muslim Council of Britain commended Ali for his "bravery and service" during the unrest.
 Following the unrest, Ali organised community meetings, particularly developing his contacts with the local Roma community.